LewisLim-USA/RA-Log-TrafficEngineering/README.md

 ## 🎓 Lessons Learned

-Understand the anatomy of GPIO pins
+- Understand the anatomy of GPIO pins
-Double check python code
+- Double check python code
-Be scientific with your steps
+- Be scientific with your steps
-Be careful with electronics, dont fry
+- Be careful with electronics, dont fry
-Journal when boared
+- Journal everything

 ---